maheshacharya/hippo-docker-deployments/kubernetes/openshift/README.md

 # Hippo CMS -- OpenShift Deployment
 Kubetnetes is great, but OpenShift makes Kubernetes even simpler and manageable especially when we talk about managing 100's of pods and services.
-OpenShift enables deployment through web application console, however, we will be using 'oc' commmand to perform deployment process.
+OpenShift enables deployment through web application console, however, we will be using 'oc' command to perform deployment process.

 How to install OpenShift Origin on Ubuntu 18.04?
 -----------------------------------------------
-Checkout this article:
+Check out this article:

 https://medium.com/@maheshacharya_44641/install-openshift-origin-on-ubuntu-18-04-7b98773c2ee6

 To Deploy
 ---------
-Create new project on your OpenShift cluster.
+Create a new project on your OpenShift cluster.
 ```
 oc new-project hippo
 ```
 Enable security context for non-root user for applications
 -----
-Without this you will run into permission [issues](https://github.com/openshift/origin/issues/10483).
+Without this, you will run into permission [issues](https://github.com/openshift/origin/issues/10483).
 ```
 docker exec origin oc adm policy add-scc-to-user anyuid -z default -n hippo
 ```